Worldwide Guide to Women in Leadership

 1881-1902 Datuk I-Madellung Karaeng Kajuwara, Datu of Supa (Ajataparang) (Indonesia)

-Succeeded her mother, Bassee Kajuwara Hadie Abel Hadie Pelai-eengi Paseemba, who ascended the throne in 1860.
-She was succeeded by nephew and husband of her daughter Besse Bulo, H.H.
+Succeeded her mother, Bassee Kajuwara Hadie Abel Hadie Pelai-eengi Paseemba, who ascended the throne in 1860, and was succeeded by nephew and husband of her daughter Besse Bulo, H.H.
 Haji Andi La Mappanjuki Karaeng Silayar Sri Sultan Ibrahim ibnu Sultan Husain, who was Arumpone of Bone in 1931-46 and 1950-60 trough his mother We Tan-ri Padarang, Princess of Alita, eldest daughter of H.H.
 La Parenrengi Paduka Sri Sultan Ahmad, Arumpone of Bone.
 Madellung (d.
 1902).

 1881-8..
 Sultan Mouna Chamou bint Mugné Mku of Mitsamhuli (Comoro Islands)